 At Sparks, we know trauma isn’t limited to patients.
 Providers, educators, and even entire systems carry their own scars from years of high-stakes, high-stress work in environments that too often fail the very people they’re meant to serve.

-That’s why we created the idea of Trauma-Informed Consulting.
-The term is ours, but the truth behind it comes from the people we’ve worked alongside—frontline experts whose burnout, moral injury, and lived experience have taught us that systems need healing, too.
+That’s why we created the idea of "Trauma-Informed Consulting".
+The term is ours, but its truth comes from the people we’ve worked alongside—frontline experts whose lived experience, resilience, and insight reveal that systems need healing too.

 Sparks Healthcare Solutions